 Check on “Active Director Domain Services” check box, a prompt up will be displayed.
 Click “Add Feature”.

 Now, click NEXT all the way down until the installation completed.

 Promote Windows 2012 to a Domain Controller

-Once your server 2012 added AD DS, you have to promote your server to a domain controller.
+Once your server 2012 is installed with AD DS, you have to promote your server to a domain controller.

 In the Server Manager, you may notice this Alert icon.
 Click on it and click on “promote this server to a domain controller”.

 In the “Active Director Domain Services Configuration Wizard”, Select Add a new forest, put your favorite name.

 Click Next, leave the rest default and specify your DSRM Password

 Click Next all the way down until you see “Install” button.
 Kindly ignore those warning message.
 Click Install.
 Reboot and you are done with DC Promo.

 Now that your DC is up, you would need FEW accounts to setup your SharePoint 2013 environment.
 Note that i did not mention how many account required, because, ultimately, it depends on how segregated you want your farm to be.
 For Single Box solution and Less Error Prone.
 You may only need 3 accounts.